MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 = How do I reset the genesis super customizer options? =

 In the current version, you need to upload the default settings .json file.
-You can find that template at Import the same as you would any other template (instructions above).
-There a future plans for a simple reset button.
+You can find that template at [http://supercustomizer.com/downloads/genesis-default-settings/](http://supercustomizer.com/downloads/genesis-default-settings/ "Genesis Super Customizer Default Settings").
+Import the same as you would any other template (instructions above).
+There are future plans for a simple reset button.

 = Does it work with premium Genesis child themes? =

 At the moment Genesis Super Customizer isn't tested with premium child themes.
+It is meant to replace the need to edit your CSS file in your Genesis parent theme custom child theme.
-It should work fine with your custom child theme, but not all options on premium themes work.
+It should work fine with just about any custom child theme, but options on premium themes work will probably not work correctly.
+There are future plans to incorporate add-ons for premium child themes.

 == Screenshots ==